tekdi/kisan-frappe/ai_prompts/rules/sauda_rules.md

    - pending_total_amount = total_amount

 ### **Requirements**
-- **Client-side:** Real-time updates when input fields change
+- Client-side: Real-time updates when input fields change
-- **Server-side:** Minimal validation only (positive values)
+- Server-side: Minimal validation only (positive values)
-- **Validation:** Positive values for quantity, rate, and durations
+- Validation: All quantities, rates, and durations must be >= 0
-- **Zero Handling:** Calculations should work with zero values (>= 0)
+- Zero Handling: Calculations should work with zero values
-- **Draft State:** Pending values should populate for draft documents
+- Draft State: Pending values should auto-populate for draft documents
+- Date Validation: End dates should be valid and not in the past
+- KG-Ton System: All weights in KG, rates per Ton (1000 KG)

 ## **SUCCESS METRICS**

 ### **Working Implementation Should:**
-- Calculate total_amount in real-time
+- Calculate total_amount in real-time using KG-Ton conversion
-- Calculate dates when duration fields change
+- Calculate delivery and payment end dates when durations change
-- Populate pending values for draft documents
+- Auto-populate pending values for draft/new documents
 - Handle zero values without errors
+- Validate positive values for critical fields
+- Support booking amount and cash discount calculations
 - Submit forms without hanging/timeout
 - Work on both new and edit forms
 - Export properly to fixtures
+- Maintain data consistency with linked Inward transactions